-As my due date approached with H, there was one thing I was still on the hunt for: the best baby monitor I could find to give me some peace of mind.
-I searched for hours online, but couldn’t find the perfect one that gave me all the details I wanted, so I settled and grabbed a random video monitor from a local baby shop during Black Friday.
+As my due date approached with H, there was one thing I was still on the hunt for the best baby monitor.
+I wanted to find one to give me some peace of mind.
+After searching online for hours, I couldn’t find the perfect one that gave me all the details I wanted.
+So, I settled and grabbed a random video monitor from a local baby shop during Black Friday.

-I didn’t do my due diligence, and just gave in to the thought that something was better than nothing.
-While the video monitor is fine, it gave me no peace of mind until after H was in his crib in his own room, which for us was at almost 12 months old.
+I didn’t do my due diligence.
+I just gave in to the thought that something was better than nothing.
+While the video monitor is fine, it gave me no peace of mind until after H was in his crib in his own room.
+Which for us was at almost 12 months old.
 The entire fourth trimester (the first three months postpartum), I barely slept a wink.
 Every time I heard H fuss or move in his bassinet next to our bed, I was sure something was wrong.
 I was sure he would stop breathing in his sleep and I wouldn’t know.
-It was all so new: parenthood and having a newborn, that my anxieties overrode my common sense and I legitimately probably only averaged about an hour a night.
-Sleep depravity is no joke, and only added to my postpartum anxiety and depression.
+It was all so new: parenthood and having a newborn, that my anxieties overrode my common sense.
+I legitimately probably only averaged about an hour a night.
+Sleep depravity is no joke.
+It only added to my postpartum anxiety and depression.

 Why I chose the Owlet Baby Care Monitor:

 - I can use it from the start.
 Because the Owlet Baby Care Monitor comes with three different sock sizes, it will fit your baby from day one!
-And it isn’t just for the first few months, either, the Owlet sock will fit your child up to one year, and most children up to eighteen months!
+It isn’t just for the first few months, either.
+The Owlet sock will fit your child up to one year, and most children up to eighteen months!

-- It employs hospital grade technology by using Pulse Oximetry, that fancy little clip they put on your finger to monitor your blood flow and oxygen levels!
-Hospitals have been using it for years, because it’s safe, proven and accurate, and it helps to give me an extra set of eyes while myself and/or baby are asleep.
-Owlet worked with a team of pulse oximetry specialists, pediatricians, neonatologists and pulmonologists to determine the best and safest way to monitor baby and alert caregivers, and in my mind, you can’t get better than that!
+- It employs hospital grade technology by using Pulse Oximetry.
+That is the fancy little clip they put on your finger to track your blood flow and oxygen levels.
+Hospitals have been using it for years.
+It’s safe, proven and accurate.
+It helps to give me an extra set of eyes while myself and/or baby are asleep.
+Owlet worked with a team of pulse oximetry specialists, pediatricians, neonatologists and pulmonologists to determine the best and safest way to keep tabs on baby and notifies caregivers, and in my mind, you can’t get better than that!

-- Not only does Owlet Baby Care monitor baby’s oxygen levels, but it monitors baby’s heart rate as well.
-H was such a quiet sleeper, I could be right next to him and not hear anything unless he was grunting or having a deep, sleepy sigh, so the paranoid new mom that I was, I felt I had to constantly put my hand on his chest or my finger under his nose to make sure he was alive and breathing.
+- Not only does Owlet Baby Care track baby’s oxygen levels, but it tracks the baby’s heart rate as well.
+H was such a quiet sleeper.
+I could be right next to him and not hear anything unless he was grunting or a deep sigh.
+The paranoid new mom that I was, I felt I had to constantly put my hand on his chest.
+Or my finger under his nose to make sure he was alive and breathing.
 I don’t want to have to do that again with this baby!

-- One of the biggest benefits that I see with the Owlet is that I get immediate, live access to baby’s vitals.
-Our regular video monitor is great for listening in, but when you have a really quiet baby, you have no idea when something goes wrong.
-The Owlet’s design will alert me if baby stops breathing or if baby’s vitals are ‘off’.
-If baby Bear’s heart rate dips too low, or rises too high, or if the oxygen level drops below a certain threshold – I’m alerted immediately.
+- One of the biggest benefits that I see with the Owlet is that I can view baby’s live readings.
+Our regular video monitor is great for listening in.
+But when you have a really quiet baby, you have no idea when something goes wrong.
+The Owlet’s design will notify me if the baby stops breathing or if baby’s live readings ‘off’.
+If baby Bear’s heart rate dips too low or rises too high, or if the oxygen level drops below a certain threshold – I’m notified immediately.
 The amount of peace of mind that this gives me is invaluable.

 - There are no wires!
-The Smart Sock (three sizes are included) fits snugly on baby’s foot, and sends information to both your phone, as well as the wireless, independent base station.
-If you and your partner are away from baby during nap or bedtimes, you can pull up your Owlet iPhone or Android App and check in – how cool is that?
+The Smart Sock (three sizes are included) fits snugly on baby’s foot and sends information to both your phone, as well as the wireless, independent base station.
+If you and your partner are away from baby during nap or bedtimes, you can pull up your Owlet iPhone or Android App and check-in.
+How cool is that?
 Worried about if your phone dies?
 Don’t be!
-The base station can work independently (off Wi-Fi) and is the primary way Owlet will alert you, with both flashing lights and a buzzer.
+The base station can work independently (off Wi-Fi) and is the primary way Owlet will notify you, with both flashing lights and a buzzer.

-- I never need to worry about having the right size batteries, since the Owlet Baby Care Monitor’s sock is powered by a rechargeable coin cell battery!
+- I never need to worry about having the right size batteries!
+The Owlet Baby Care Monitor’s sock is powered by a rechargeable coin cell battery!
 A quick in-between nap time charge once a day is good enough!